lucfra/RFHO/README.md

 Gradient-based hyperparameter optimization package with [TensorFlow](https://www.tensorflow.org/)

+## NOTE: new package at https://github.com/lucfra/FAR-HO
+FAR-HO is a more complete and easier-to-use version: [this](https://github.com/lucfra/FAR-HO#new-features-and-differences-from-rfho) are the main differences and new features.
+This package will not be updated in the future but will be mantained for reproducibility of experiments in the paper.

 The package implements the three algorithms presented in the paper _Forward and Reverse Gradient-Based Hyperparameter Optimization_ (http://proceedings.mlr.press/v70/franceschi17a).